dakn2005/HouseholdCT_MachineLearning/README.md

 # Capstone Project
 ## Project: Classifying Households

+This project uses supervised learning techniques for classification of households into two groups for payments via cash transfers

 ## Install

 This project requires **Python 3.6.* ** and the following Python libraries installed: